-If the Applicant is a US citizen;
+If the Applicant is a US citizen:

-- 1. If the site visit is less than 29 days - a.
+- 1. If the site visit is less than 29 days, - a.
 No background investigation is required - b.
-Government issued identification is required to access CSBF sites (PSN, FTS, etc) - 2.
-If the site visit is greater than 29 days. - a.
+Government issued identification is required to access CSBF sites (PSN, FTS, etc.) - 2.
+If the site visit is greater than 29 days, - a.
 Background investigation is required - b.
-Required to fill out forms to be assigned a NASA identity. - If Applicant is a Foreign National, - 1.
-If applicant has been assigned a US Green Card, see requirements listed above for US Citizens. - 2.
-If applicant does not have a Green Card and is from a Non-designated Country - a.
-Notify CSBF of individual, email address, affiliation institution - b.
+Required to fill out forms to be assigned a NASA identity

+If Applicant is a Foreign National:

+- 1. If applicant has been assigned a US Green Card, see requirements listed above for US Citizens. - 2.
+If applicant does not have a Green Card and is from a Non-designated Country, - a.
+Notify CSBF of individual name, email address, affiliated institution - b.
 Applicant must create a NASA profile - c.
-ESTA, Passport, VISA, 194, etc potentially required - d.
-WFF will perform a background check - 3.
-If applicant does not have a Green Card and is from a US-Designated Country - a.
-Notify CSBF of individual, email address, affiliation intuition - b.
-Applicant must create a NASA profile - c.
-ESTA, Passport, VISA, I94, etc potentially required - d.
-WFF will perform a background check - e.
-More information may be required during the checks - f.
-An escort will be required whenever the approved applicant is on NASA premises
+ESTA, Passport, Visa, 194, etc. potentially required - d.
+WFF will perform a background check

+Note: Students born in, or with citizenship from, US Designated Countries will not be approved for access to NASA facilities.
 For more information on US Designated Countries, please go to this site -- https://oiir.hq.nasa.gov/nasaecp/.